jddunn/jddunn.github.io/_posts/projects/tenets.md

 The future of AI pair programming isn't about throwing more compute at the problem or simply relying on models to get bigger and better.

+As for the future of tenets, there are clear applications for document similarity matching at the performance and complexity that this library can perform at beyond building developer tools.
+While tenets is currently fully implemented *just* to support programming contexts, the modules can easily be packaged out into something composable for any type or genre of documents.
+At some point I think I'll be using tenets in some capacity for [PKMS](https://www.reddit.com/r/PKMS/) and other personal bookkeeping.

 **Install:** `pip install tenets`

 **Docs:** [tenets.dev](https://tenets.dev)

 **GitHub:** [github.com/jddunn/tenets](https://github.com/jddunn/tenets)